Chart Color Schemes

 Rockhampton Surrounds - West has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Rockhampton Surrounds - West's population is approximately 3,230 as of August 2025.
-This represents an increase of 228 people, a rise of 7.6% since the 2021 Census which reported a population of 3,002.
-The change is inferred from the estimated resident population of 3,203 in June 2024 and an additional 160 validated new addresses since the Census date.
-This results in a density ratio of 0.70 persons per square kilometer.
-Rockhampton Surrounds - West's growth since the 2021 census at 7.6% exceeded the SA4 region (6.4%) and the SA3 area, indicating it as a growth leader in the region.
-Interstate migration contributed approximately 68.3% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Rockhampton Surrounds - West's population was around 3,237 as of November 2025.
+This represented an increase of 235 people since the 2021 Census, which reported a population of 3,002 people.
+The growth was inferred from the estimated resident population of 3,202 in June 2024 and an additional 163 validated new addresses since the Census date.
+This resulted in a population density ratio of 0.70 persons per square kilometer.
+Rockhampton Surrounds - West's population grew by 7.8% between the 2021 Census and November 2025, exceeding both the SA4 region's growth rate of 6.6% and the SA3 area.
+Interstate migration contributed approximately 68.3% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-These state projections do not provide age category splits, so proportional growth weightings in line with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilised.
-Future population dynamics anticipate an increase just below the median of Australia's regional areas, with the area expected to gain 357 persons by 2041, recording a total increase of 10.2% over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data were used.
+These state projections do not provide age category splits, so AreaSearch applied proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+Future population dynamics anticipate a median increase similar to Australia's regional areas, with an expected increase of 357 persons by 2041 based on the latest population numbers, representing a total gain of 9.9% over the 17 years.

 Frequently Asked Questions - Population